A Brain-Inspired Sequence Learning Model based on a Logic: Methods

-In the following, we will introduce the sequential learning model proposed in this paper.
-The schematic diagram of the representation approach is shown in Fig. \ref{fig:sketch_map}.
+The schematic diagram of the representation approach is shown in Fig. \ref{fig:model}a.
 A \textit{column} is interpreted as a \textit{concept}.
 Within each column, there are several \textit{nodes}.
-A \textit{node} is interpreted as a \textit{task} that is comprised of a \textit{statement}, a \textit{budget}, and a \textit{truth-value}.
-The \textit{statement} is the identity of the task, meaning that the agent is perceiving or feeling something at a certain time.
-For example, when seeing a red flower, a \textit{task} which represents the red flower raises up.
-The \textit{truth-value} represents the extent of the agent's perceiving or feeling.
-A \textit{node}, as a \textit{task}, is especially an \textit{event} since its \textit{truth-value} is time-dependent.
-The \textit{budget} represents the extent of computation resources allocated to the \textit{task}; it is highly related to the attention of the agent.
-The event, in this sense, is not what occurring outside the mind but the subjective understanding of the occurrence.
-Even though a single \textit{concept} corresponds to multiple \textit{events}, under a certain context, usually there should be only one or very few \textit{events} to activate, so that only part of \textit{meaning} of the concept is utilized.
+A \textit{node} is interpreted as a \textit{task} that is comprised of a \textit{statement}, a \textit{budget}, and a \textit{truth-value}. \textit{Statement} is the identity of \textit{task}.
+A \textit{task}'s occurring means that the agent is perceiving or feeling something at a certain time.
+For example, when seeing a red flower, a \textit{task} which represents the red flower raises up, in other words, it feels the red flower. \textit{Truth-value}, which represents the extent of the agent's perceiving or feeling, is composed of two parts, \textit{frequency} (denoted as $f$) and \textit{confidence} (denoted as $c$), represented by a two-dimensional tuple $\langle f; c \rangle$. \textit{Frequency} measures ratio of \textit{positive evidence} among all observations, and \textit{confidence} reflects the impact of future evidence\footnote{In NAL, there is no ``absolute truth'', and the truth of a judgement is evaluated by the evidence the system has observed.
+Suppose there are $w^+$ pieces of positive evidence and $w^-$ negative evidence, then the total amount of evidence is $w=w^++w^-$. \textit{Frequency} is measured by $f=w^+/w$, while \textit{confidence} is measured by $c=w/(w+k)$, where $k$ is a constant.}.
+Both $f$ and $c$ indicates the uncertainty of a \textit{statement}.
+A \textit{node}, as a \textit{task}, is also an \textit{event} in NAL since its \textit{truth-value} is time-dependent. \textit{Budget} represents the extent of computation resources allocated to a \textit{task}; it is highly related to an agent's attention.
+An \textit{event}, in this sense, is not what occurs outside the mind but the subjective experience of the occurrence.
+Even though a single \textit{concept} corresponds to multiple \textit{events}, under a certain context, usually there should be only one or very few \textit{events} to be activated, so that only part of \textit{meanings} of the concept is utilized.